beatrizsmerino/vue-gh-pages/README-v1.md

 The script executes 2 commands, one after the other:

-1. `chmod +x deploy-v1.sh`: Assign the execution permission in the root of the project.
+1. `chmod +x ./deploy-v1.sh`: Assign the execution permission in the root of the project.
-2. `./deploy-v1.sh`: Execute the `deploy-v1.sh` file with `node`.
+2. `./deploy-v1.sh`: Execute the `deploy-v1.sh` file using `shell`.

 ### 5️⃣ Deploy the application